You know what’s irritating? People who treat the work-at-home life like a punchline.

 - Focusing too much on monetary savings can be a turnoff.

-Are you starting to see why professionalism is important, especially if you’re manning the helm of a work-at-home operation?
+Are you starting to see why professionalism is essential, especially if you’re manning the helm of a work-from-home operation?
 Good.
-Now, let’s talk about how you can cultivate professionalism in your home office.
+Now let’s talk about how you can cultivate professionalism in your home office.

 Tip #1: Create a Workspace